Skip to main content

 Puente Charter vs Charles H. Kim Elementary

-Charles H. Kim Elementary has a higher overall rating of 9.6/10 compared to 8.9/10.
+Puente Charter and Charles H. Kim Elementary are very closely rated, both scoring around 8.8 out of 10.
 Charles H. Kim Elementary is significantly larger with 472 students, about 1.6× the size of Puente Charter (294).
-In math proficiency, Charles H. Kim Elementary leads at 49.0%.
+In math proficiency, Charles H. Kim Elementary leads at 76.0%.

 Ratings Comparison